 There are a gazillion excellent articles and treatises on the meaning of leadership.
 Many if not most of them are valid – it’s a concept that’s inherently contextual.
 I’m focusing on the other word.
 The key to this message is habit.

-First, it’s active.
-It’s something done.
+A habit is something that is done.
 It’s not something bestowed upon you (like the title Team Lead) and it’s not something ascended to (advanced to Project Manager).
 Whether good or bad, habits are something you do.

-Second, a habit is reflexive, a part of you.
-You may think about it objectively in your mind, but it’s also behavior.
+A habit is a part of you.
+You may think about it objectively in your mind, but it’s also part of your behavior.
 Yet that doesn’t automatically mean it’s innate – a habit may be learned (you probably know someone who trained herself to become more patient or more decisive or less defensive).
 Therefore, if you aren’t a “born leader,” you can still develop the habit of leadership.

 While this quality is something HBS explicitly seeks, any b-school adcom will value it – after all, someone with “leadership experience” isn’t necessarily a leader fundamentally, but someone with the “habit of leadership” is.
 All b-schools want leaders.

-Having the habit of leadership is great, but it’s only helpful to the application if you express it effectively.
+Having the habit of leadership is great, but it’s only helpful to in your Harvard MBA application if you express it effectively.
 That means – you’ve heard it from us ad infinitum – use examples and anecdotes.
 Look for opportunities to portray your habit of leadership, even in essays on other topics.
 Also, try to bring it out in your resume and your interviews.
 Ask your recommenders to highlight it.
 It can only enhance your application and your candidacy.